swiss-seismological-service/scdetect/README.md

   applied.

 - `"templateFilter"`: A string defining the filter during the template waveform generation.
+If `"templateFilter"` is undefined, but `"filter"` is defined `"templateFilter"` is automatically configured to the value set by `"filter"`.

-For further information, please refer to the description of the `"filter"` configuration property.
+  For further information, please refer to the description of the `"filter"` configuration parameter.

 - `"targetSamplingFrequency"`: Optionally, defines the target sampling frequency.
 Both the template waveform and the stream to be processed may be